Dan Howdle September 2nd, 2024

 Both Tesco Mobile and Asda Mobile offer a respectable range of products and services, but there are some significant differences between the two, particularly as they use rival networks to offer their services.
 We weigh up the pros and cons of each.

-Both Tesco Mobile and Asda Mobile offer a full range of pay monthly, pay-as-you-go and SIM-only deals.
+Both Tesco Mobile and Asda Mobile offer a full range of pay monthly, pay-as-you-go, and SIM-only deals.

-Tesco Mobile has three pay-as-you-go systems – Rocket Packs, Triple Credit and Lite.
+Tesco Mobile has three pay-as-you-go systems – Rocket Packs, Triple Credit, and Lite.

-Rocket Packs are all-in-one contract-free bundles that give you the amount of data, minutes and texts you need.
+Rocket Packs are all-in-one contract-free bundles that give you the amount of data, minutes, and texts you need.
 With the company's Triple Credit tariff, your call rates are the same as with Rocket Packs, but you get triple the amount of credit when you top up.
 Tesco Mobile's Lite tariff is a good option if you only use your phone occasionally, as there's a simple flat-rate charge for calls to UK landlines and mobiles.

 Both Tesco Mobile and Asda Mobile now offer unlimited data pay monthly plans, so you don’t have to worry about usage caps or unexpected charges each month.
+Asda's pay-as-you-go pricing starts at 4p per minute, text, and MB of data, while Tesco's Rocket Packs start from £7.50 per month.

-Since December 31, 2020, the EU ban on roaming charges no longer applies to customers in the UK, which means the charges your mobile provider can bill you for using your mobile phone in EU countries, Norway, Iceland or Liechtenstein are no longer capped.
+Since December 31, 2020, the EU ban on roaming charges no longer applies to customers in the UK, which means the charges your mobile provider can bill you for using your mobile phone in EU countries, Norway, Iceland, or Liechtenstein are no longer capped.

 Each of the UK’s mobile operators have different approaches to roaming charges and fair use policies.
 Asda Mobile runs on Vodafone’s network, while Tesco Mobile runs on O2’s; both claim 99% UK coverage, but their roaming offers vary.

 Asda Mobile offers ‘Roam Like Home’ so you can use your normal allowance in 36 European destinations, and tiered roaming rates for using your mobile phone in other destinations.
 Tesco Mobile’s ‘Home From Home’ offering is similar, but with 48 destinations.
-This sounds generous compared to Asda’s offering, but the destinations are limited to usage across Europe and European territories elsewhere, so not hugely useful unless you plan to use your mobile phone in places like Martinique or French Guyana often.
+This sounds generous compared to Asda’s offering, but the destinations are limited to usage across Europe and European territories elsewhere, so not hugely useful unless you plan to use your mobile phone in places like Martinique or French Guiana often.
 Like Asda, tiered roaming rates apply when using your phone from other destinations.

 Being mobile virtual network operators (MVNOs), neither company actually operates its own network.
 As mentioned above, Tesco Mobile uses O2, while Asda Mobile runs on Vodafone, and there are some clear differences between the two.

 Neither Vodafone’s nor O2’s performances compare to EE’s in tests of speed and reliability, but both have seen a gradual average performance increase in recent years.
-Opensignal data shows Vodafone customers getting an average 4G download speed of 21Mbps, and average upload speeds of 7Mbps —the upload speed was lower than in the past year when Vodafone recorded 8.1Mbps.
-O2, in contrast, had the worst performance of the big four UK networks, with a paltry average download speed of 16.8Mbps and average upload speed of 4.9Mbps – down from the previous year.
+Opensignal data shows Vodafone customers getting an average 4G download speed of 25.1 Mbps, and average upload speeds of 7.1 Mbps.
+O2, in contrast, had the lowest performance of the big four UK networks, with a paltry average download speed of 16.8 Mbps and average upload speed of 4.9 Mbps.
+When it comes to 5G, Vodafone shows better average download speeds of 132.1 Mbps compared to O2's 90.3 Mbps.

 In short, Asda Mobile (on Vodafone’s network) offers a quicker download and upload speed than Tesco Mobile (on O2’s network).
-The Opensignal report also shows Vodafone as joint winner with EE on Games Experience and the sole winner on Voice App Experience, which is worth mentioning if you are interested in multiplayer mobile gaming or regularly use mobile voice apps such as WhatsApp, Skype, Facebook Messenger.
+The Opensignal report also shows Vodafone as joint winner with EE on Games Experience and the sole winner on Voice App Experience, which is worth mentioning if you are interested in multiplayer mobile gaming or regularly use mobile voice apps such as WhatsApp, Skype, or Facebook Messenger.
 If lightning-fast speed isn’t what you’re looking for, the difference between the two is negligible.

-According to the latest Connected Nations Report by Ofcom , all four mobile network operators remain committed to covering over 90% of the UK population.
-EE, O2, Three and Vodafone each estimate they provide outdoor coverage to 98%-99% of premises.
+According to the latest Connected Nations Report by Ofcom, all four mobile network operators remain committed to covering over 90% of the UK population.
+EE, O2, Three, and Vodafone each estimate they provide outdoor coverage to 98%-99% of premises.
 Their networks’ coverage of the UK landmass ranges from roughly 79% to 86%.
 The Shared Rural Network programme agreed in March 2020 aims to extend coverage beyond this by 2025.

 The latest Opensignal report on Mobile Network Experience reveals that 4G availability from both Vodafone and O2 is around 96%, meaning customers of both networks have very similar levels of satisfaction with their mobile reception.